neurobagel/documentation/docs/maintaining.md

 Note that if upgrading to a newer version of the data model, **you should regenerate the `.jsonld` files for _all_ datasets in your existing graph**.

-### Updating the graph database
+### Re-uploading a modified dataset

-To allow easy (re-)uploading of the updated `.jsonld` for your dataset(s) to a graph database, make a copy of it in a [central directory on your research data fileserver for storing local Neurobagel `jsonld` datasets](config.md).
+To allow easy (re-)uploading of the updated `.jsonld` for your dataset(s) to a graph database, we recommend making a copy of it in a central directory on your research data fileserver for storing local Neurobagel `jsonld` datasets.
-Then, follow the steps for [uploading/updating a dataset in the graph database](config.md#uploading-data-to-the-graph-store) (needs to be completed by user with database write access).
+Then, simply follow the steps for [uploading/updating a dataset in the graph database](#updating-the-data-in-your-graph).

 ## Updating your graph backend configuration